 All bios accomplish two things: they show off your credentials, and they appeal personally to the potential reader.
 How you accomplish those two things requires different tones for different audiences.

-Pick the ones you like best, that most match your own style and personality, and that’s the tone you’ll want to use.
+Pick the ones you like best, that best match your own style and personality.
+That’s the tone you’ll want to use.

 3. Write Your Lede Line